 -

-Will Medicaid deductible, also known as a spenddown, return with the ending of the PHE?Yes, once the Public Health Emergency ends, all individuals will go through the eligibility renewal process.
+Will Medicaid deductible, also known as a spenddown, return when renewals restart?Yes, once renewals restart all individuals will go through the eligibility renewal process.
 If a beneficiary's income is determined in a certain range to place them into a Medicaid deductible, that Medicaid deductible eligibility status will begin again.

 -